iwantmyname/blog/_posts/2014-11-20-the-most-popular-new-domain-extensions-on-iwantmyname.md

 + .BLUE is in our top 10, but is #120 overall.
 Perhaps our monthly [domain discounts](https://iwantmyname.com/domains/special-offer) are more popular than I thought.
 + We're clearly popular amongst creative professionals. .PHOTO, .PHOTOGRAPHY, .AGENCY, .GALLERY, .CLOTHING, .COMPANY, and .TECHNOLOGY are all in our top 25.
 + As well as education: .INSTITUTE, .ACADEMY, .EDUCATION
-+ This was to be expected—.GURU and .EXPERT are both quite popular (we clearly have brilliant customers).
++ This was to be expected—.GURU and .EXPERT are both on the list (we clearly have brilliant customers).

 ***